barangerbenjamin/setup-data/setup.md

 ```bash
 make -v
 ```
-should give you an answer like "GNU Make 4.2.1", if not please ask a teacher.
+It should give you an answer like "GNU Make 4.2.1", if not please ask a teacher.

 # Check